 - what will be done with the findings of the investigation

-NHS Improvements, formerly Monitor and NHS Trust Development Authority respectively, have published the guidance for whistleblowing in the NHS along with the stakeholder responses from a period of consultation late last year.
+NHS England and NHS Improvement, formerly Monitor and NHS Trust Development Authority respectively, published a single national integrated whistleblowing policy along with stakeholder responses from a period of consultation late last year.